Piotrekol/StreamCompanion/docs/docs/guide/configuration.md

 # Configuration

 Now that you have StreamCompanion up and running, you'll need to know how to work with the data it produces.
 StreamCompanion provides several ways of interacting with the data it creates.
-Each datapoint is delivered using so-called `tokens` with can contain all sorts of data - usually it's a number(map AR, pp) or text(map title), but in some cases that can be whole json object(song selection ranking).
+Each datapoint is delivered using so-called `tokens` which can contain all sorts of data - usually it's a number(map AR, pp) or text(map title), but in some cases that can be whole json object(song selection ranking).

 These tokens can be interacted with in 3 ways: